ops-gaurav/LiveSwitch-MCUConnection/README.md

 it easier to test across devices for augmenting multiple users.

 Steps
+- Open `interface.html` file in chrome or firefox.
-- Enter a common channel name on each device to connect on a conference.
+- Enter a common channel name on each device to connect in a common channel.
 - Click join to connect.

 > Note: The solution is tested for conference of 4 people in parallel.
 This is just the PoC implementaion.
 The production implementation is subjected to more features with R&D on research and scalability